oracle/oci-grafana-metrics/docs/using.md

 Here are a few tools for you to explore after installing and configuring the Oracle Cloud Infrastructure Data Source for Grafana.
 Refer to [this page](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm) for more information about how to use the Monitoring Service.

+## Migrate to Version 5.x
+Version 5 of the plugin generally maintains backward compatibility with previous versions.
+In general, Dashboards do not need to be modified, with a couple of exceptions:

+- Dashboards that are set up to use one or more dimension template variables need to be modified by removing the dimensionsKey variable and using the new dimension variable that contains both key and value.
+- Dashboards that are set up to use dimension key and dimension value must be modified to make use of the new dimension field.

 ## Multitenancy support

 This version of the OCI plugin includes multitenancy support.
 That means that the plugin is able to query different tenancies as they are configured in the .oci/config file.
 Instance principals are not yet supported to operate in multitenancy mode.